FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

     ![alt tag](./images/Vivado/Stemp2.4.JPG)

 5. Now we add the Sobel module we created.
-To do so navigate to the menu you would normally select the IP you want and search for the name of top function that you specified in Vivado HLS.
+To do so navigate to the menu you would normally select the IP you want and search for the name of the top function that you specified in Vivado HLS.
 In our case, this is Krnl_sobel.
 Add this to the block design.

     ![alt tag](./images/Vivado/Step2.5.JPG)

 6. Click the 'Run Connection Automation' link from the pop-up that appears.
-This will add in the neccessary connection blocks that we need to be able to use the Sobel module.
+This will add in the necessary connection blocks that we need to be able to use the Sobel module.
 Make sure all the boxes are checked before pressing **OK**.

     ![alt tag](./images/Vivado/Step2.6.JPG)